-SAKI awarded the Montana Department of Justice (DOJ) a grant in the amount of $2 million, which it will use to inventory, track, and test SAKs.
-The department will also use the grant to fund research into determining why the SAKs were not tested, establish policies and procedures to prevent a future backlog, and designate a law enforcement training coordinator.
+In FY2016, SAKI awarded the Montana Department of Justice (DOJ) a $2-million grant, which was used to inventory, track, and test sexual assault kits (SAKs).
+The department also used the grant to fund research into determining why SAKs were not tested, establish policies and procedures to prevent a future backlog, and designate a law enforcement training coordinator.

-In 2017, SAKI awarded the Montana DOJ more than $900,000 in additional funding that will extend through 2020.
-The additional funding will go toward hiring a training coordinator, victim advocate, and a cold case investigator to support the Montana DOJ's SAKI efforts.
+In FY2017, SAKI awarded the Montana DOJ more than $900,000 in additional funding that will extend through 2020.
+The additional funding will go toward hiring a training coordinator, victim advocate, and cold case investigator to support the Montana DOJ's SAKI efforts.

-Learn more about Montana's efforts at: Montana SAKI Project.
+Learn more about Montana's efforts at the Montana SAKI Project.

 Please direct all media inquiries to:

 To learn more about their progress, read below for other news and events out of Montana Department of Justice.

 MT DOJ set to launch Sex Assault Kit Tracking System

 MTN News, 8KPAX, Aug 30, 2019

 Montana statewide evidence tracking system for sexual assault kits launches September 1, 2019.